Image of Churchill Park Play Space

 Please note that custom signage is yet to be installed in this location.

-The above images are an artist’s impressions of the Churchill Park Play Space at the Rockingham Foreshore.
+The below images are an artist’s impressions of the Churchill Park Play Space at the Rockingham Foreshore.
 Which features maritime-themed and nature-based play zones with climbing equipment, swings, softfall, and woodchip surfaces designed for all ages and abilities.

 FAQs